-When you bust, you think about the hand that busted you, and you think it relates to running bad.
+When you bust, you think about the hand that busted you, and you think it relates to running bad not poker strategies you used.
 But the truth is that you likely played bad to get to that point.
 That’s in most situations, not all situations.

 If you really think about it, you never have to call with AK for 35 BB.
 You never have to call that nut flush draw.
 You could simply wait until you know you’re ahead, build a stack, establish the image that you’re tight as hell, and then use that image to your advantage by stealing the blinds.

 That’s if you’re playing in NL Texas Hold’em poker tournaments.
 You’re not going to steal many blinds in PLO poker tournaments, and there isn’t much point to stealing blinds in low-stakes poker games.

 When you’re playing bad and forcing the action, you’re going to the game opposed to letting the game come to you.
 This doesn’t fit into our poker rules for winning.
 When you’re going to the game, you’re playing too many poker hands, which is immediately bad poker strategy.
 When you play too many poker hands, you increase variance.
 It’s like pouring water on a Gremlin.
 We don’t want to do that.

 Let’s assume that you’re not playing bad and that you’re actually running bad.
 Call it whatever you want.
 The objective is to implement poker strategies that will get you back in the black.
 I have included several poker strategies to reverse run-bad below.
 I would recommend picking one and sticking to it.